SUSPENSION was also performed at City Theatre in Miami with Eric Fabregat and Bechir Silvain.

 Cory Flood in TROFIMOV, A STUDENTat Mass College of Liberal Arts

-THE RAGS: A woman must persuade her doctor not to cut her from his list of patients in favor of "concierge medicine."
+THE RAGS: A woman must persuade her doctor not to cut her from his list of patients as he transitions to "concierge medicine."

 Chris Clark and Sarah Carlin in THE RAGS (Marblehead Little Theatre)